 In 1999, Adams and Bert [1] studied thermoelastic vibrations of a laminated rectangular plate subjected to a thermal shock.
-Tanigawa and Komatsubara [2] discussed thermal stress analysis of a rectangular plate and its thermal stress intensity factor for compressive stress field.
+Tanigawa and Komatsubara [2] discussed thermal stress analysis of a rectangular plate and its thermal intensity factor for compressive stress field.
 Vihak; Yuzvyak and Yasinskij [3]: derived the solution of the plane thermoelasticity problem for a rectangular domain.
-Dange; Khobragade and Durge [4] studied three dimensional inverse transient thermoelastic problem of a thin rectangular plate.
-Ghume and Khobragade [5] investigated deflection of a thick rectangular plate.
+Dange; Khobragade and Durge [4] studied three dimensional inverse transient thermoelastic problem of a thin rectangular Ghume and Khobragade [5] investigated deflection plate. of a thick rectangular plate.
 Roy and Khobragade [6] discussed transient thermoelastic problem of an infinite rectangular slab.
 Lamba and Khobragade [7] studied thermoelastic problem of a thin rectangular plate due to partially distributed heat supply.

 In 2012, Sutar and Khobragade [8] discussed inverse thermoelastic problem of heat conduction with internal heat generation for the rectangular plate.
 Khobragade; Hiranwar; and Khalsa [9] derived thermal deflection of a thick clamped rectangular plate.
-Roy; Bagade and Khobragade [10] studied thermal stresses of a semi infinite rectangular beam. and Khobragade [11] discussed thermoelastic problem of a thin finite rectangular plate due to internal heat source.
-Singru and Khobragade [12] studied thermal stress analysis of a thin rectangular plate with internal Further Singru and Khobragade [13] heat source. derived, Thermal stresses of a semi-infinite rectangular slab with internal heat generation.
+Roy; Bagade and Khobragade [10] studied thermal stresses of a semi infinite rectangular beam.
+Jadhav and Khobragade [11] discussed thermoelastic problem of a thin finite rectangular plate due to internal heat source.
+Singru and Khobragade [12] studied thermal stress analysis of a thin rectangular plate with internal heat source.
+Further Singru and Khobragade [13] derived, Thermal stresses of a semi-infinite rectangular slab with internal heat generation.

-In this paper, an attempt has been made to solve two inverse steady-state problems of thermoelasticity.
-In the first problem, an attempt has been made to determine the temperature distribution, unknown temperature gradient, displacement function and thermal stresses on the edge x = a of semi-infinite rectangular plate occupying the space D: $0 \le x \le a$, $0 \le y \le \infty$ with the boundary conditions that the heat flux is maintained at zero on the edges y = 0, ∞ and temperature is maintained at zero on the edge x = 0 of semi-infinite rectangular plate.
+In this paper, an attempt has been made to solve two direct steady-state problems of thermoelasticity.

+In the first problem, an attempt has been made to determine the temperature distribution, displacement function and thermal stresses functions of semi-infinite rectangular plate occupying the space D: $0 \le x \le a$, $0 \le y \le \infty$ with known boundary conditions.

-In the second problem, an attempt has been made to determine the temperature distribution, unknown temperature gradient, displacement function and thermal stress on the edge x=a of semi-infinite rectangular plate occupying the space D: $0 \le x \le a, \ 0 \le y \le \infty$ with the boundary conditions that the heat flux is maintained at zero on the edges $y=0, \infty$ of semi-infinite rectangular plate and on the edge x=0, the temperature is maintained at h(y), which is a known function of y.
+In the second problem, an attempt has been made to determine the temperature distribution, displacement function and thermal stresses of semi-infinite rectangular plate occupying the space D: $0 \le x \le a$, $0 \le y \le \infty$ with known boundary conditions.